maevetierney/mybookclubapp/README.md

-# mybookclubapp
+# My Book Club
-A book club organizing application.
+An application that allows users to create book clubs.